-If you are short on time, or need to scan photos on the fly, a smartphone and a photo scanning app can save the day.
+Because it’s the simplest way to do it.
 It’s faster and easier than hooking up a scanner to your computer, scanning one photo at a time, then manually cropping and saving each picture.

 How’s the image resolution when you scan with iPhone?

-Very good.
+Very good, if you do it the right way.
 Current iPhone and iPad models have 12 megapixel cameras, and their digital sensors are vastly improved.
 In practical terms, this means that you can get high resolution pictures even in less than ideal lighting conditions.

 To get high quality scans, you need to follow a few simple rules.